 We aim to make the America’s Farmers Grow Ag Leaders Program as easy to understand as possible.
 Of course, there are times we need to get into the nitty gritty.
 Here are some of the most frequent questions we hear.

-America’s Farmers Grow Ag Leaders, sponsored by the Monsanto Fund, a philanthropic arm of Bayer, partners with farmers to award rural youth $1,500 scholarships to support their studies in ag-related fields after high school.
+America’s Farmers Grow Ag Leaders, sponsored by the Bayer Fund, partners with farmers to award rural youth $1,500 scholarships to support their studies in ag-related fields after high school.
 Farmers play a fundamental role in the Program by promoting this opportunity to local students and endorsing applications.
 In 2019, more than $500,000 in scholarships will be awarded to students across the country.
 Grow Ag Leaders scholarships are available in a variety of fields including: farming, agronomy, business, education, science, technology, communications, and more.

 Students applying for a scholarship must be under the age of 23, be a high school senior or a full-time college student, have at least a 2.5 GPA, be pursuing or intending to pursue an ag-related degree in an eligible field of study and meet any and all other Program eligibility requirements as provided on the National FFA Website.
 For more details, see official rules.